openvinotoolkit/openvino/docs/articles_en/openvino_workflow/gen_ai.rst

     )

-  The number ``32`` stands for the group size of the activation values that share the same quantization parameters.
-The rule of thumb here is the larger the group size the faster the inference but the lower the accuracy.
-  We recommend using the values ``32``, ``64``, or ``128`` for this parameter.
 * KV-cache quantization allows lowering the precision of Key and Value cache in LLMs.
 This helps to reduce memory consumption during the inference and improve latency and throughput.
 KV-cache can be quantized into the following precisions:
   ``Type.u8``, ``Type.bf16``, ``Type.f16``.
 If ``Type.u8`` is used KV-cache quantization is also applied in a group-wise fashion.
 Thus, it can use ``DYNAMIC_QUANTIZATION_GROUP_SIZE`` value if it is defined.
   Otherwise, the group size ``32`` is used by default.
 KV-cache quantization can be enabled as follows: